florian-huber/data_science_course/book/01_intro_data_science.md

 Given the breadth and depth of the field, being a successful data scientist often requires more than just technical skills.
 A natural curiosity to explore and understand data, an openness to new ideas and methods, the eagerness to continuously learn and adapt, and most crucially, the ability to communicate and collaborate effectively are all vital attributes.
 After all, data science is a team sport. **No single person can master all facets of data science**; instead, it's about bringing diverse skills together, working with others, and learning from each other.

-In the forthcoming pages, we aim to guide you through the multifaceted world of data science, shedding light on its various dimensions, the skills required, and the myriad ways in which data science can be applied.
-As you delve deeper into this exciting field, we hope to inspire you with the potential and the possibilities of data science and prepare you for a journey of continuous learning and discovery.
+In the following pages, we will explore the multifaceted world of data  science, its skills, and applications.
+We hope to inspire you with the  potential of data science and prepare you for a journey of continuous  learning and discovery.
 Welcome to the exciting world of data science!